455291-1 Florida Heartland Regional Trail - Collier County

 A public kickoff meeting is held, or a newsletter is mailed, to introduce the project to the public and provide an opportunity to view and comment on the project’s need and objectives.

-Combining the public input with the needs of the corridor, several improvement alternatives are developed and evaluated along with the “No-Build” alternative during the PD&E Study.
-This meeting presents the environmental and social impacts as well as estimated costs of the viable ‘Build’ alternatives as compared to the ‘No-Build’ alternative.
-The public is provided with an opportunity to view and comment on the alternatives under consideration.
+Combining the public input with the needs of the corridor, several improvement alignments are developed and evaluated.
+This meeting presents the environmental and social impacts as well as estimated costs of the viable alignments.
+The public is provided with an opportunity to view and comment on the alignments under consideration.

 Contact Information